ngua/rumps/TODOS/dsl/phase-3.md

 - `TypeDef::Sum` for registration
 - `Value::Tagged` for runtime representation
 - `Expr::Variant` for construction
-- Existing `is` patterns for simple checks
+- Existing `IS` patterns for simple checks

 The `TYPE` statement simply registers a new sum type; variant construction and pattern matching use existing mechanisms.